 The Save our Citrus campaign is a project of the USDA to increase awareness of citrus disease nationwide.
-The Circlepoint team developed an innovative marketing plan to expand the Save Our Citrus campaign to generate greater buzz about the consequences of moving citrus and to motivate target audiences to take simple steps to help eradicate citrus pests and diseases.
+The Circlepoint team developed an innovative marketing plan to expand the Save Our Citrus campaign.
+The goal was to generate greater buzz about the consequences of moving citrus and to motivate target audiences to take simple steps to help eradicate citrus pests and diseases.
 The campaign components include advertising, media outreach, and interactive engagement strategies and tactics—including search engine optimization (SEO), web banner advertising, social media, and a new iPhone app.

 In total, the campaign has generated more than 197 million impressions through advertising, more than 70,000 visitors to the Save Our Citrus website, and over 1,400 downloads of the reporting app.
 With over 450 submissions through the app, reporting by the public has led to confirmed disease sightings.
 During the 2012 pre-growing and planting season, nearly 14 million online ads were displayed, primarily through an online banner advertising campaign, and nearly 27,000 people clicked through to the Save Our Citrus site for information.
 Our team successfully leveraged media buys to attain added value that exceeded all expectations for 2012, delivering nearly 700,000 bonus impressions and nearly 2,000 bonus clicks.
 Our 2013 campaign focused on raising awareness about citrus greening disease and garnered nearly 5 million impressions from on-line display ads and search engine pay-per-click advertising.
 The Save Our Citrus campaign effectively increases website traffic between 100% to 500% during active advertising phases.